 Why It's Critical to Keep Gums Healthy

 In the U.S., 47.2% of people aged 30 or older have some form of gum disease, reports the Centers for Disease Control and Prevention.
-People with early-stage gum disease, known as gingivitis, may notice that their gums are swollen and red.
-Their gums may also bleed.
-Left untreated, gingivitis can advance to a more serious form of gum disease called periodontitis.
-People with this more severe type of gum disease may experience their gums pulling away from their teeth, their teeth loosening or even their teeth falling out.
+People with early-stage gum problems may notice that their gums are swollen and red.
+Their gums may also feel tender and sensitive.
+Left untreated, gum problems can advance to a more serious condition called periodontitis.
+People with this more severe condition may experience their gums pulling away from their teeth, their teeth loosening, or even their teeth falling out.

-Gum disease is caused by the bacteria in plaque.
-The American Academy of Periodontology (AAP) explains that these bacteria can infect the gum tissue, leading to inflammation and disease.
-To remove the bacteria that cause gum disease, remember to brush your teeth twice per day and floss once per day.
+Gum problems are caused by the germs in plaque.
+The American Academy of Periodontology (AAP) explains that these germs can affect the gum tissue, leading to sensitivity and other gum issues.
+To remove the germs that cause gum problems, remember to brush your teeth twice per day and floss once per day.
 In addition, you should see your dentist for a comprehensive periodontal evaluation at least once a year.
 A well-balanced diet may also help to keep your gums healthy.